foss-xtensa/amazon-freertos/lib/FreeRTOS/portable/XCC/Xtensa/readme_xtensa.txt

 Improving Performance, Footprint, or Ease of Debugging
 ------------------------------------------------------

-By default FreeRTOS for Xtensa is built with debug (-g) and without compiler optimizations (-O0).
-This makes debugging easier.
-Of course, -O0 costs performance and usually also increases stack usage.
-To make FreeRTOS run faster you can change the Makefile to enable the desired optimizations or set a predefined optimization level (-O<level>) .
+To make FreeRTOS run faster you can change the Makefile to enable the desired optimizations or set a predefined optimization level (-O<level>).

 Maximum performance is achieved with -O3 -ipa, but that might increase the footprint substantially.
 A good compromise is -O2.
 See the compiler